 When we allow ourselves to become stretched too thin, we’re no good to anyone.
 We can’t help ourselves, our loved ones, or perform well at work.
 Valuing our energy and time should be a high priority! we’re not responsible for other people’s reactions of us and we’re truly responsible for only a few people’s happiness.

 Saying no can sometimes make us feel left out, that is true.
 But remember we need to be selective with how we fill our schedule or we may end up not enjoying anything and being in a lousy mood during events that are important to us.
-Yes, you can learn how to say no without feeling guilty!
+Yes, you can learn how to say no at work without feeling guilty!

 Learn how to say no without feeling guilty as a busy working mom.